 Selecting populations of interest for further comparison will indicate the number of total rows within the Metadata CSV mapped to the population(s) selected there:

-The next section of the V(D)J Explorer gives researchers the ability to filter their metadata file for cells corresponding to particular clonotypes of interest.
+The ‘Cells’ tab of the VDJ Explorer gives researchers the ability to filter their Metadata file for cells corresponding to particular clonotypes of interest.
 This is achieved in part by applying filters to the Metadata columns displayed by right clicking on the column header of interest to apply a filter.

-Information from tables and figures themselves can be exported from the plugin (as CSV information, PNG figures, or directly to the Layout Editor by clicking on the corresponding button within the main window of VDJ Explorer.
+The figures themselves can be exported from the plugin as PNG figures, or directly to the Layout Editor by clicking on the corresponding button within the main window of VDJ Explorer.

 Differential Expression and Geneset Enrichment Analysis